 General contracting is a competitive field in Georgia.
-Certified contractors are increasingly in demand.
+As a result, certified contractors are increasingly in demand.
 Whether you’re interested in becoming a general contractor yourself or simply curious about the qualifications your professional contact brings to the table, it’s good to know what it takes to become a successful, qualified, thoroughly-trained general contractor.

 There is a long list of required training, examinations, and fees that applicants must tackle before receiving their license in Georgia.
 (Georgia is also one of the states in the nation that requires its contractors to have this license.)
 The Georgia Board of Residential & General Contractors sets the criteria and manages the process for all prospective contractors in the state.

-These steps and certifications are important because they provide a standard high quality of professionalism and education for Georgia contractors.
+These steps and certifications are necessary because they provide high professionalism and education for Georgia contractors.
 If you’re working with a certified Georgia General Contractor, you know that you’re working with someone who’s been vetted by your state.

 First Steps: Meeting Initial Requirements to Be a General Contractor in Georgia

-To start the Georgia state licensure journey, applicants need to be 21 years or older.
+To start the Georgia state licensure journey, applicants must be 21 years or older.
 Applicants should also exhibit a good sense of financial ownership and have a four-year degree in a discipline relating to general contracting.

 Typically, applicants will have a Bachelor’s degree in construction management, architecture, building construction, or a similar field.
 However, in some cases, the board will consider applicants who have a substantial amount of proven practical experience instead.
 To qualify, some of that experience should be direct employment by a qualified Georgia general contractor.